kerrymcgowan/kerrymcgowan.github.io/_pages/about.md

 A sulfidic spring in Southern Mexico.

 ![Cueva del Azufre](../images/UNADJUSTEDNONRAW_thumb_2bb1.jpg)
-Cueva del Azufre is a sulfidic cave environment near Tapijulapa, Mexico.
+Cueva del Azufre is a sulfidic cave near Tapijulapa, Mexico.
 Cavefish are exposed to low/no light and show a regressed eye phenotype compared to surface fish exposed to full light.